hackclub/some-assembly-required/guide/math/boolean-logic.md

 - true
 - false

-True or false can also be represented as 1 for true, 0 for false.
-We've dabbled in this concept a bit in previous sections, but it's a quite important foundational concept for what's happening physically inside the CPU.
+True or false can also be represented with numbers: **1** for true, **0** for false.
+We've dabbled in this concept a bit in previous sections, but it's an important foundational concept for what's happening physically inside the CPU.

-Since we represent data in the physical world with the **inclusion** or **absence** of electrical signals, we can use something called **boolean logic** to determine whether a "statement" is **true** or **false**.
-A statement would be similar to a function, supplying a boolean value (argument) to an operation (function) and getting a (return) value out of it.
+Since we represent data in the physical world with the **inclusion** or **absence** of electrical signals, we can use something called **boolean functions** to calculate the results of simple conditional statements like `b && c` or `!a`.

 Why would we ever use this?
 Great question!
 Let me let you in on another secret.